 - Players who lose their Tour Card and then regain it immediately either by winning through the next Q School or through a Secondary Tour Order of Merit will be awarded a two-year Tour Card with their prize money totals reverting to £0 from the day their Tour Card was regained.

 - If a player who qualifies for a Tour Card through being in the top two of the 2020 Challenge or Development Tour Order of Merit is also in the Top 64 of the Order of Merit then they will receive a one-year Tour Card due to their Order of Merit position.
 Their money from the previous year will remain valid and their Tour Card place will pass to the next highest ranked unqualified player from the 2020 Challenge or Development Tour Order of Merit.

 - NOTE: From the start of 2022, if a player is in the top two of both the 2021 Challenge and Development Tour Orders of Merit then the Development Tour shall take priority and any further places shall pass down the Challenge Tour Order of Merit.

 - 4.2 Entry to all Players Championship Events is open initially to Full Members.

 - All Players Championship Events will have a 128-player draw.
-In instances where the number of Full Members entering a Players Championship Event does not reach 128, Associate Member entries shall then be accepted in order of Challenge Tour Order of Merit position as of the Event entry deadline to make the total number of entries up to 128.
+In instances where the number of Full Members entering a Players Championship Event does not reach 128, Associate Member entries shall then be accepted in order of 2021 Qualifying School Combined Final Stage Order of Merit position as of the Event entry deadline to make the total number of entries up to 128.
+(AMENDMENT 4)

 - The exception to the above position is if Associate Members win a Premier Ranked or ProTour Event they shall be placed as first alternate in order of their main Order of Merit position.